SeanWeber/ccmas-imgen/docs/source/project.rst

 Why is the system creative?
 ===========================

-Even though each agent tries to recreate its image which could be considered as a mere generation, we can say that the system as a whole is creative.
+Even though each agent tries to recreate the target image which could be considered as a mere generation, we can say that the system as a whole is creative.

-Firstly, each agent tries to generalise the information that is contained in its image data.
-Agent extracts the most frequent colours in the image.
-Also, new strokes aren't just parts of the original image but instead they are expressed as brushes of various shapes.
+Firstly, each agent tries to generalise the information that is contained in its reference image data.
+Agent extracts the most frequent colours in the reference image.
+Also, new strokes are not just parts of the reference image but instead they are expressed as brushes of various shapes.

 Secondly, the target image is painted by a set of agents.
-These agents have different opinions on how the image should look like, but at the same time, they share a common evaluation function.
-This function ensures that the new image is valuable.
+These agents have different opinions on how the image should look like, but at the same time, they share a common evaluation scheme.
+This scheme ensures that the new image is valuable.
 Also as there are multiple agents in the system, a newly produced image should show novelty.

 Elements of the system
 ======================